-- b) As at 31 December 2019, there were outstanding bank guarantees of approximately Baht 6 million issued by banks on behalf of the Group (2018: Baht 6 million) and Baht 6 million of the Company only (2018: Baht 6 million) in respect of certain performance bonds as required in the normal course of business.
-These included letters of guarantee amounting to Baht 5 million (2018: Baht 5 million) to guarantee contractual performance, Baht 1 million (2018: Baht 1 million) to guarantee electricity use guarantee other. - c) As at 31 December 2019, the Company has provided guarantees for loans from bank granted related to guarantee the payments for the license fees and the lease agreements for digital terrestrial television service, granted to two joint ventures amounting to Baht 131 million (2018: two joint ventures amounting to Baht 1,065 million).
+- a) As at 31 December 2020, the Company has provided guarantees to bank for credit facilities granted to a joint ventures amounting to Baht 1,375 million (2019: two joint ventures amounting to Baht 1,400 million).
+Generally, the Company's guarantee is binding for as long as the underlying obligations have not yet been discharged by such joint venture. - b) As at 31 December 2020, there were outstanding bank guarantees of approximately Baht 15 million issued by banks on behalf of the Group (2019: Baht 6 million) and Baht 6 million of the Company only (2019: Baht 6 million) in respect of certain performance bonds as required in the normal course of business.
+These included letters of guarantee amounting to Baht 14 million (2019: Baht 5 million) to guarantee contractual performance, Baht 1 million (2019: Baht 1 million) to guarantee electricity use guarantee other. - c) As at 31 December 2020, the Company has provided guarantees for loans from bank granted related to guarantee the payments for the license fees and the lease agreements for digital terrestrial television service, granted to a joint ventures amounting to Baht 14 million and a subsidiary amounting to Baht 9 million (2019: two joint ventures amounting to Baht 131 million).
 Generally, the Company's guarantee is binding for as long as the underlying obligations have not yet been discharged by such joint ventures.